-Cupcakes are hugely popular and to satisfy the nation’s appetitie lots of new businesses are baking, decorating and supplying them to local cafés and shops.
+Cupcakes are hugely popular and to satisfy the nation’s appetite lots of new businesses are baking, decorating and supplying them to local cafés and shops.
 Now two cake-making social networking groups have sprung up to help small bakers market their wares more widely.
 James Ainsworth reports

 Many commentators cite the TV series Sex and the City as the catalyst for a growth in the cupcake industry in the US, UK and elsewhere.
 And like many niche industries, the world of cupcakes has developed its own online communities where sellers can share knowledge.